Best Personal Finance Tools for Self-Employed Workers 2026

 Cons:

-- Monthly fee is high relative to small account balances
+- Monthly fee feels steep for small account balances

-- Not suitable for advanced investors or large portfolios
+- Not suited for advanced investors or large portfolios

 Detailed Feature Comparison Table